douglasgreen/outlines/computing/programming_languages/php.md

 2.  **Variables**:

     -   Variables in PHP start with a dollar sign (`$`) followed by the variable name.
-    -   PHP is a loosely typed language, so you don\'t need to declare variable types.
+    -   PHP is a loosely typed language, so you don't need to declare variable types.

 3.  **Comments**: